mrDIMAS/SmartPool/readme.md

 ```

 # How it works
+Firstly, pool allocates memory block with initial size = initialCapacity * recordSize, fills it with special marks, which indicates that memory piece is unused.
+Also pool creates list of indices of free memory blocks.

+When user calls Spawn method, pool pops index of free memory block, constructs object in it using placement new, makes new stamp and returns handle to the user.

+When user calls Return methos, pool returns index of the object to "free list", marks object as free and calls destructor of the object.

+When pool is destroyed, it calls destructors of all "busy" objects inside of it.
+So there is not memory leaks in the end.

 # Q&A

-Q: How fast is Spawn method?
+*Q*: How fast is Spawn method?
-A: Spawn method has amortized complexity of O(1).
+*A*: Spawn method has amortized complexity of O(1).

-Q: How fast is Return method?
+*Q*: How fast is Return method?
-A: Return method has complexity of O(1).
+*A*: Return method has amortized complexity of O(1).

 # Tests